-Ensure that the Principal Designer is provided with all the health and safety information.
+Ensure that the Principal Designer is provided with all the health and safety information to put in the Health and Safety File.

 Ensure that the information relating to each site or structure can be easily identified if it relates to multiple sites and structures.

 Ensure that the information in the health and safety file is kept available for inspection, and is revised as often as may be appropriate to incorporate any relevant new information.

 If the client disposes of their interest in the structure they deliver the health and safety file to the person who acquires it.